For LOST IN LOS ALAMOS Beta Readers Only - Please Do Not Share.

 “No prob.
 Name’s, Jordan - Officer Jordan.
 My dad’s ‘Sir’ and as long as he’s alive, I don’t figure I’m entitled to such a high station, so don’t call me that,” Officer Jordan smiled.
 “Alright then, have a good night.
 Oh!
 And keep an eye out for coyotes out here.
 They shouldn’t be a threat, but they sure can be a nuisance.”

 “I’ll do that.
-Thanks a lot,” Scott offered, ready to move on.
+Thanks a lot,” Scott offered.

 Officer Jordan continued, instead of driving off.
 “Haven’t seen you around before.
-Just get in to town?”
-Jordan asked.
+Just get in to town?” he asked.